The Triumph of Death: Popular culture

 The Triumph of Death appears as a background image for the text intro of the second part of the Monty Python sketch The Spanish Inquisition.

 Sylvia Plath describes the painting, particularly the lovers in the lower right-hand corner, in her poem “Two Views of a Cadaver Room.”

 Heavy metal band Black Sabbath released a compilation album titles Black Sabbath Greatest Hits in 1977 which used the painting as the front and back covers.

+The painting was used on the cover of first edition printings of Cities of the Red Night, a 1981 novel by William S. Burroughs.

 In Underworld, a 1996 novel by Don DeLillo, FBI director J. Edgar Hoover becomes utterly intrigued by the painting after seeing it reproduced in torn pages of Life magazine and eventually obtains a print of it.

 The painting plays a pivotal role in The Rich Man's House, 2019, the final novel by Australian writer Andrew McGahan, with its theme of inevitable mortality.
 The rich man of the title (called Richman) has acquired the painting from the Museo del Prado and it hangs in pride of place in his mountaintop house.

 The painting appears in Interview with the Vampire, by Anne Rice, as a mural in the entrance to the vampire Armand’s realm which lies below his Paris theatre.

 A grayscale depiction of The Triumph Of Death appears as a motion background in the opening credits of The Pit and the Pendulum (1991).

+The painting is used as the cover art to late Chicago rapper Juice WRLD's EP NOTHING'S DIFFERENT, released on SoundCloud in 2017.